gvwilson/sensibleadventures/iffy/iffy.md

 The Marine who had caught the toolboxes paid no attention to the burnt smell as she pulled the battery and ammunition clips from her partner's body.
-*It's her conditioning,* Iffy thought.
+*It's the conditioning,* Iffy thought.
 *Like Jeep when he came back.
 She just doesn't feel it.*
 She swallowed hard to stop herself from throwing up.